STUDENT CARE SERVICES

 01. CRO(Customer Relation Office)

 We provide 24/7 (24 hours a day, 7 days a week) care service for students.
 We accommodate your issues/inconveniences and solve them the soonest.
-In addition, when an emergency occurs, CRO team can contact the appropriate national manager and responds to emergencies like arranging ambulances.
+In addition, when an emergency occurs, CRO team can contact the appropriate national manager and respond to emergencies like arranging ambulances.
 In addition, a courier service from the post office is also provided.

 - General customer service